 Gracia tells the gripping story of their captivity and spiritual growth in the book, In the Presence of My Enemies.

 Gracia also authored To Fly Again, highlighting specific lessons God taught her husband and her while they were held captive.
 Her transparency as she shares lessons we all need to learn encourages the reader in contemplating a wide range of topics including as revenge, worry, praise, joy, and impatience.

 If you aren’t aware or a part of the modern missionary efforts that are going on around the world, I urge you to take a moment to get involved.
 A prayer, a letter, or a word of encouragement go so far in keeping the spirits of our brothers and sisters across the seas strong.

 Tell me about your favorite missionary stories or how you support the missionaries in your circles.

 Photography: JenniMarie Photography

 Thank you to Jennifer Church (previous guest here at Kindred Grace) for contributing the informational bios of Dr. Nelson Bell and Martin and Gracia Burnham.
 Jennifer has taught missionary kids with Africa Inland Mission in Uganda, Kenya, Mozambique, and Chad.
-In June 2015, she married her best friend, Tyler, and they are loving living life together!
-Tyler & Jen are currently raising financial and prayer support to go as missionaries with Trans World Radio.
+In June 2015, she married her best friend, Tyler, and they are loving living life together as missionaries with Trans World Radio.
 They are excited to be a part of this ministry that has touched thousands of lives around the globe.